- Address: 1 Center Court, Cleveland

 Former sports clubs

 Several former sports clubs played home games at the Rocket Mortgage FieldHouse.
 The Cleveland Barons, the Cleveland Crush, the Cleveland Gladiators, the Cleveland Lumberjacks and the Cleveland Rockers played numerous home games at the indoor venue before they were dissolved.
 The Cleveland Gladiators reached the ArenaBowl, which was a championship game, in 2014.
 They lost the game, which took place at the Rocket Mortgage FieldHouse in front of a crowd of 18,000.

 The Cavaliers and the Monsters

 The Cleveland Cavaliers and the Cleveland Monsters both use the Rocket Mortgage FieldHouse for home games.
 The Cavaliers won the NBA championship in 2016 for the first time in their history and they drew an average home attendance of 20,000 during that NBA season.
 LeBron James, widely regarded as one of the best players in the history of the NBA, played for the Cleveland Cavaliers in 2016.
 He played his first-ever NBA game for the Cavaliers in 2003.
-The Cleveland Monsters are members of the American Hockey League and they won the Calder Cup in 2016 for the first time in their history.
+The Cleveland Monsters joined the American Hockey League and they won the Calder Cup in 2016 for the first time in their history.
 That year, the Monsters played one of their Calder Cup home games in front of 19,000 fans.
 It became a record for largest crowd to ever see a professional ice hockey match in Ohio.